realestate-com-au/stackup/README.md

   - A `Stack#up` facade for `create`/`update` frees you from having to know whether your stack already exists or not.

-  - "No-op" operations - deleting a stack that doesn't exist, or updating without a template change - are handled gracefully (i.e. without error).
+  - Changes are (mostly) idempotent: "no-op" operations - e.g. deleting a stack that doesn't exist, or updating without a template change - are handled gracefully (i.e. without error).

 ## Installation